jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 You can  notice that one "e"  has been the  model for a Glyph  and has therefore a  score equal to zero.
-You can also notice  that two Cells containing a space have a  score, because they contain "thermal noise" pixels.
+You can also notice  that two Cells containing a space have a  score, because they contain "thermal noise" pixels (or  soot).
 The  other spaces,  on the  other hand,  contain no pixels, therefore they were not stored as Cells in the database.

 For Colouring Schemes aiming at separating similar-looking Characters, you must  use contrasting colours.
 Here is an example  for lower-case